hpc-carpentry/hpc-python/_episodes/01-basics.md

 > It is very fast and easy to access, but has one important drawback:
 > data here is erased when your program quits or your computer shuts down.
 > All information you save as variables in Python will be stored in memory!
-> When programming, we always need to save our data as a file (on our hard disk) if we want to keep it!
+> When programming, we always need to save our data as a file (on our hard
+> disk) if we want to keep it!
 >
 > Your computer's hard disk is used to store information long-term.
-> This is where files get stored, and the information on your hard drive is more or less permanent.
+> This is where files get stored, and the information on your hard drive is
+> more or less permanent.
-> Hard drives can also store lots of data very cheaply - a terabyte of hard drive space is very cheap, whereas the same amount of memory costs a lot more.
+> Hard drives can also store lots of data very cheaply &mdash; a terabyte of
+> hard drive space is very cheap, whereas the same amount of memory costs a lot
+> more.
-> So if hard drive space is permanent and super-cheap, why don't we use it to store all of our data?
+> So if hard drive space is permanent and super-cheap, why don't we use it to
+> store all of our data?
-> The biggest reason is speed - memory is typically hundreds, if not thousands of times faster to access.
+> The biggest reason is speed &mdash; memory is typically hundreds, if not
+> thousands of times faster to access.
-> If we stored our variables to our hard disk, our programs would be incredibly slow!
+> If we stored our variables to our hard disk, our programs would be incredibly
+> slow!
 {: .callout}

 ## Errors